Imperial College London Student Bloggers

 Housebuilder Crest Nicholson commissioned me to photograph a case study of one of their buyers at their new development, The Apex Apartments in Crawley.
 It’s so new that his apartment isn’t finished yet, so the photographs were taken in the show home.

-To get the angle I wanted meant that he was in deep shadow, so I set up my battery powered flash to light him.
+To get the angle I wanted meant Craig was in deep shadow, so I lit him with my battery powered flash.

-The images will be used by Crest Nicholson to promote the new apartments, both on social media and in print.
+The images will be used by Crest Nicholson to promote the new apartments, both on social media and in national and local print.

 All the photographs were taken with a Nikon D750, a 24-70 2.8, an 85 1.8 and lit with Elinchrom Quadra flash.